Stepstones and pitfalls of a successful leader

 Open communication encourages trust

 Building trust encourages exchange and helps to create a psychologically safe environment.
 Allowing employees to open up about mistakes, worries or feelings of lacking experience, offering them acceptance regarding their shortcomings and encouraging them to focus on the opportunity to learn and grow, is a good start.
 Suffering from insecurity during the onboarding process while building or restructuring a team, is normal for employees and leaders.
-Mika noticed that sharing information gets easier when people feel safe.
+Sharing information gets easier when people feel safe.

 Agreeing on common values can help new employees to find courage to speak up, which creates meaning in their work and helps them to become more independent for example in prioritising tasks.
 Seeing every colleague as an individual and acknowledging their needs and reasons will help to establish a bond of trust which keeps the team connected and forms an even closer connection.
 Mika has used this successfully with his team.